-The overall goal of EXstream is to provide good explanations for anomalous behaviors that users annotate on CEP monitoring results.
-We assume that an enterprise information system has CEP monitoring functionality: a CEP monitoring system offers a dashboard to illustrate high-level metrics computed by a CEP query, such as job progress, network traffic, and data queuing.
-When a user observes an abnormal value in the monitoring results, he annotates the value in the dashboard and requests EXstream to search for an explanation from the archived raw data streams.
-EXstream generates an optimal explanation(formalized in Section 2.2) by quickly replaying a fraction of the archived data streams.
+The overall goal of XStream is to provide good explanations for anomalous behaviors that users annotate on CEP- based monitoring results.
+We assume that an enterprise information system has basic CEP monitoring functionality: a CEP monitoring system offers a dashboard to illustrate high-level metrics computed by a CEP query, such as job progress, network traffic, and data queuing.
+When a user observes an abnormal value in the monitoring results, he annotates the value in the dashboard and requests XStream to search for an explanation from the archived raw data streams.
+XStream generates an optimal explanation by quickly replaying a fraction of the archived data streams.
 Then the explanation can be encoded into the system for proactive monitoring for similar anomalies in the future.